 Hospitals play a vital role in assisting parents with establishing paternity for their child.
 For a child born to unwed parents, establishing paternity provides that child with legal proof of parentage, including legal rights and eligibility for parental benefits.
 The paternity of a child must be established if a child is born to an unmarried mother or a mother who has not been married within the past 10 months.

 Provide parents with information on the voluntary acknowledgment of paternity process at the time of a child's birth, including:

-- Assist parents with the Affidavit of Parentage (AOP) form and instructions Note: Hospitals are required by state law (MCL 333.21532) to assist parents with the AOP process.
+- Assisting parents with the Affidavit of Parentage (AOP) form and instructions.
+Note: Hospitals are required by state law (MCL 333.21532) to assist parents with the AOP process.
 A completed and notarized AOP form is legal proof of parentage.

-- Assist both parents to ensure they understand the consequences, rights and responsibilities that appear on the AOP form and offer notary public services.
+- Assisting both parents to ensure they understand the consequences, rights and responsibilities that appear on the AOP form, and offering notary public services.

-- Share the publication What Every Parent Should Know about Establishing Paternity.
+- Sharing the publication What Every Parent Should Know about Establishing Paternity.

 Provide one copy of the completed AOP form to each parent.